Comfortable Shoulder Immobilizer Brace

 If major damage occurs to the rotator cuff, surgery or even shoulder replacement may be necessary.
 This BraceAbility orthotic also works well as a post-surgery shoulder sling.

-An arm fracture is another instances where casting or wearing a brace to immobilize the shoulder might be needed.
+An arm fracture is another instance where casting or wearing a brace to immobilize the shoulder might be needed.
 View our entire selection of shoulder immobilizer slings.

 Features of the Dislocated Shoulder Sling